-Dr Ives has previously worked in academia as well as the private and public sectors on a diverse range of programmes related to sustainability on land, air and sea.
-His ventures have included assessing national decarbonisation pathways for the UK; modelling long-term infrastructure strategies for water, energy, waste and transport for the UK and the United Nations; developing sustainability indicators for the US Forest service; and modelling fisheries in Australia.
-Matthew holds an Honours degree in Economics, a Masters of environmental management, and a PhD in complex systems modelling
+Dr Ives has previously worked in academia as well as the private and public sectors on a diverse range of environmental projects covering land, air, and sea.
+His ventures have included assessing decarbonisation pathways for the UK, South Australia, and the world; modelling long-term infrastructure strategies for water, energy, waste and transport for the UK, and for the United Nations; developing sustainability indicators for the US Forest service; and modelling fisheries in Australia.
+Matthew holds an Honours degree in Economics, a Masters of Environmental Management, and a PhD in complex systems modelling.

 Measuring corporate Paris Compliance using a strict science-based approach

 To measure whether companies are compliant with the Paris Agreement targets we propose several stric...

 Challenges and innovations in the economic evaluation of the risks of climate change